jacobtread/office-convert-server/README.md

 # Office convert server

-Simple server for converting office file formats into PDF files built on top of LibreOffice
+Simple server for converting office file formats into PDF files built on top of LibreOffice using https://github.com/jacobtread/libreofficekit

 ## Requirements